ironkayman/RebisTheory/rebis_theory.md

 1. Spiral imagery is seen in celestial equipment, suggesting that it was utilized by Isorians from very early times, during the less technological age, one inspired by northern cultures.
 This similarity to valkyries and heavenly kingdom will be kept in mind.
 2. It is not of native Isorian origin.
 It seem that at least a few other items could support that theory, - [Raiders Prize Box](https://wiki.spiralknights.com/Raiders_Prize_Box) has [Firestorm Raider Tunic](https://wiki.spiralknights.com/Firestorm_Raider_Tunic#Firestorm_Raider_Tunic): `Treasure is at your fingertips and ash in your wake with this soot laden coat`, [Firestorm Raider Helm](https://wiki.spiralknights.com/Firestorm_Raider_Helm#Firestorm_Raider_Helm): `A pristine raider helmet, save for a few dings and a thick coat of ash`, and [Firestorm Skeggox](https://wiki.spiralknights.com/Firestorm_Skeggox): `An ornate, fiery axe favored by raiders for its versatility`, - these items of raider roster have fiery/ash themes, and as the name itself suggest, are meant to be associated with the Firestorm Citadel, or, although less likely, [firestorm skill](https://wiki.spiralknights.com/Firestorm) of [drakon](https://wiki.spiralknights.com/Drakon), which is also referencing dragons: `Summon the power of true dragon fire to burn everything in your path`.

-Note, that there is gear of other elements: of frost and squall.
-Weather those elements are related to original three of dragons - is unlikely, but the pattern itself of naimg common elements differntly is present.
+Note that there is gear of other elements: of frost and squall.
+Weather those elements are related to original three of dragons - is unlikely, but the pattern itself of naming common elements differntly is present.
 All of these items have spiral imagery: as weapons have spiral carved onto them, and costumes have spiral on their belt and other elements of equipment.

-Now, considering that dragons were a possible inspiration both for Spiral Order and Valkyries, with both containing norse mythology motifs, - can they be further connected, maybe even, in attempt to prove that valkyries and Isorians are potentially the same species?
+Considering that dragons were a possible inspiration both for Spiral Order and Valkyries, with both containing norse mythology motifs, - can they be further connected in attempt to relate valkyries to Isorians as potentially the same species?

-Raiders can play a key role in understanding, which 2 kingdoms invaded Almire, and, as later it will be explored, both in relation to Almire and addressing anachronicity of Spiral Order imagery in that period.

 Another explanation for those items can be based on the development of Isorians, marking establishment of Spiral Order or its precursor far earlier in their history, with symbol of a spiral already being a staple for its predecessors.